appscot/sails-orientdb/README.md

 ### Example Model definitions

+For a comprehensive set of examples take a look at [waterline-adapter-tests fixtures](https://github.com/balderdashy/waterline-adapter-tests/tree/master/interfaces/associations/support/fixtures), all of those are working examples and frequently tested.
 Below is an example of a Many-to-many through association.
-For more examples take a look at [waterline-adapter-tests fixtures](https://github.com/balderdashy/waterline-adapter-tests/tree/master/interfaces/associations/support/fixtures), all these are working examples and frequently tested against.

 ```javascript
 /**